-You may drive over obstacles up to 3 inches.
+You may drive over obstacles up to 100 mm, as long as 4 of the 6 wheels stay in contact with the obstacle's surface as the transition from front to rear takes place.
 If a car lock is installed on the wheelchair, it affects the ground clearance.